stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 ``` none
 $ sh_dev
 ```

+!!! tip

+    `sh_dev` is the recommended starting point for interactive work.
+It uses sensible defaults, runs on dedicated nodes, and typically gives you immediate access without any wait time.

 This will open a login shell using one core and 4 GB of memory on one node for one hour.
 The `sh_dev` sessions run on dedicated compute nodes.
 This ensures